 An approach to define an acceptance criterion related to nominal driving situations is to evaluate the ADS performance against the rules of the road.
 Furthermore, ADS safety requirements state that, “The ADS shall comply with traffic rules in accordance with application of relevant law within the area of operation.”

-It is challenging to test against this requirement in the absence of codified rules of the road.

 One possible approach is the codification of the “rules of the road”.
 Figure 3 illustrates the use of rules of the road as pass/fail criteria for individual scenarios.
 The following approach for codification of Rules of the Road can be used to link individual rules with corresponding scenarios using ODD and behaviour labels.